PadalaMahideep/Covid-19-Analytics/README.md

 # Covid-19-Analytics
 Covid-19 Analytics DashBoard Using IBM  Cognos

-# To create a COVID-19 analytics dashboard using IBM Cognos with the given dataset attributes, you can follow these steps:
+# To create a COVID-19 analytics dashboard using IBM Cognos , you can follow these steps:

 1. Import the Dataset: Import the dataset containing the COVID-19 data into IBM Cognos.
 Ensure that the dataset is properly formatted and organized.